-These techniques can be used in preparations can be used just prior to closing your eyes or if sleep doesn’t come.
+These techniques can be used in preparations just prior to closing your eyes or if sleep doesn’t come.

 The Body Clench – this is a systematic clench of muscle groups and their release in your body.
 Begin by scrunching up your feet and clenching your toes.
 Don’t let go.
-Next tightening your calf and thigh muscles.
-Next tighten your butt muscles, then you chest and abdomen.
-Next make fists tight the muscles in your forearms and biceps, stretch your neck by moving your head towards your chest and scrunch up the muscles in your face.
+Next tighten your calf and thigh muscles, then tighten your butt muscles, your chest and abdomen.
+Next make fists and tighten the muscles in your forearms and biceps, stretch your neck by moving your head towards your chest and scrunch up the muscles in your face.

 Don’t beat yourself up because your suppose to be sleeping

-The idea is to make your body tighter so you can release tense muscles and allow yourself to feel your body in a more relaxed state.
+The idea is to make your body tighter so you when you release the tightness tense muscles also release and allows your body to move into a more relaxed state.

 It’s okay… it’s okay… I’m safe.
 I can let go.

 Then tell yourself that it time to dive deeper into optimum rest.

 Begin this next process by scanning your body with your mind for any areas of your body where your holding tension and imagine breathing them out (with your out-breath).
 Let go.

 Next, focus on your breath.
 Usually, what happens when we begin to focus on our breath is that we take control.
 That’s okay.
 Breathing in this way soon becomes like work.
 When you start to realize that its work then begin to watch your breath as it moves in and out of your body without trying to control it.
 You’re just matching your thoughts with what’s happening in your body automatically, that can be a lot easier.